ubco-cmps/data301_course/notes/week06/week06_summary.md

 Hello!

-We're nearing the end now!

-Welcome to Week 6 - this week will be wrapping things up with the course, learning about Tableau, and I'll be giving you some parting thoughts about Data Analytics.
+Welcome to Week 6 - this week you will get a break to catchup on the material we have covered so far.
+You can also use this week to continue working on your project, or catch up on your other courses.

 <label><input type="checkbox" id="week06_task1" class="box"> Review feedback you received, reflect on it, and make corrections to your repo if needed. </input></label>

 <label><input type="checkbox" id="week06_task2" class="box"> Attend the [Classes](classes.md) this week </input></label>

-This week we will be doing course introductions, I will also be showing you how to navigate the course website, and how the course is set up, how to use GitHub, and the Terminal.

-<label><input type="checkbox" id="week06_task3" class="box"> Attend the first **[lab](./lab6/README.md)** this week</input></label>

 ```{tip}
 The labs will be organized as semi-structured help sessions.